Menai Strait: Britannia Bridge

 Opened in 1850, the Britannia Bridge was built as a rail bridge connecting Anglesey to the mainland.
 The bridge, 461 metres long and 40 metres tall, carries the North Wales Coast Line connecting Holyhead to Crewe.
 Between 1970 and 1972, the bridge underwent a redesign in order to accommodate what would later become the A55, a dual carriageway connecting Chester to Holyhead.
 The bridge is grade two listed and is the more common crossing point out of the two bridges.

-From 2007 to 2023, a Third Menai Crossing had been proposed by government to tackle congestion on the other two crossings.
+Proposed third crossing

+Since 2007, a Third Menai Crossing had been proposed by government to tackle congestion on the other two crossings.
+However, on 14 February 2023, the Welsh Government announced that the project would not go ahead, citing efforts to reduce car usage, its environmental impact and it being a "blot" on the landscape.
+Issues with financing the project was later stated by the government as another reason why the project could not proceed.
+Lee Waters, deputy minister for climate change, later stated the crossing could be considered again as part of a wider review into the infrastructure of North Wales, rather than individually.